billxsheng/auth/README.md

 - set with Set-Cookie by server
 - cookie is signed with a secret

+###CSRF
+- unauthorized actions on behalf of the user
+- mitigate using CSRF token

 ### Attributes
 - cookie can only be used on a given site and route (Domain and Path)
 - Expiration sets expiry